 The plugin adapts to various Gradle and Maven versions and usage patterns.
 It supports any explicit Develocity configuration in projects, such as additional project-specific build tags and metadata.

 Build Cache Node and Test Distribution Agent now require a Java 17 runtime

 The required runtime version of Java has changed from 11 to 17 in this release for both the Build Cache Node and the Test Distribution Agent.
 If you are currently using their JAR distribution, please install a Java 17 compatible runtime environment on your server.
-In the interim, you can continue to use older versions to connect to Gradle Enterprise.
+In the interim, you can continue to use older versions to connect to Develocity.

 For the Test Distribution Agent Docker image, the bundled JDK is used to run the agent process itself and to fork JVMs to execute tests.
 Therefore, if you are relying on the JDK 11 version provided by the image to execute tests, please follow the instructions in the documentation to build a custom image that also contains JDK 11.

 Deprecation of pre-2021.3 versions of Test Distribution Agent, Test Distribution Gradle Plugin, and Develocity Maven Extension (for use with Test Distribution)

 Using Test Distribution with versions older than Test Distribution Gradle plugin 2.2, Develocity Maven extension 1.11, or Test Distribution agent 1.6 is now deprecated.
 These versions were introduced before Develocity 2021.3 and use a communication protocol that requires manually specifying JVM arguments on JDK 17 and later.
 Therefore, support for them will be removed in 2023.2.
 Please check your builds and agents and update them as necessary.